Going off the grid is a big decision that must first be carefully weighed; are there other options?

 Plus the cost of this inconsistent and poor quality power is rising rapidly.
 Nersa has approved a hike of 9.4% + 4.4% (= 13.8%) to which the municipality will add a cut.
 The price is almost certainly going to increase by nearly 20% per annum.

 That means if you are paying R1500 now, in April it will go to R1800, next year to R2160, and in 2021 to R2592.
 R30,000 per annum is a lot to pay for power that is not reliable and sends you spikes that damage the wiring in your home and your electronic goods.
-The payback time for going solar is dropping every year.
+The payback time for going solar is dropping every all the time.

 On the other side of the equation, going off the grid means cold showers when the Hilton mists sweep in for three or more days as happens several times a year; that possibly means installing a gas geyser.